Natural Hazard Risk Management for Multinational Conglomerate

-To address the needs of the client, ABS Group's Extreme Loads and Structural Risk (ELSR) division developed a comprehensive Natural Hazard Risk Management Program to assess and quantify the exposure at 20 facilities per year.
+To address the needs of the client, ABS Group's Extreme Loads and Structural Risk (ELSR) division developed a comprehensive Natural Hazard Risk Management Program to assess and quantify the exposure at multiple facilities per year.
 The assessments use a combination of desktop and on-site elements to quantify both the financial and physical exposure at the individual locations.

 2- Quantification and Identification of Natural Hazard Risk

 A total of 14 perils were assessed for each location and categorized as either a high, moderate or low hazard.
 The categorization was based on accepted definitions provided to the client by ABS Group.
-The engineering team performing the natural hazard assessment used local building codes, industry-standard sources and tools, government documents and in-house databases.
+The engineering team performed the natural hazard assessment used local building codes, industry-standard sources and tools, government documents and in-house databases.

 3- Perform On-Site Audits